spundhir/PARE/README.rst

 ====================================================================
-README file for PARE: a computational pipeline to Predict Active Regulatory Elements
+README file for PARE (v0.02)
 ====================================================================

 Description
 ===========
-    PARE is an implementation of novel approach to detect Peak-Valley-Peak (PVP) pattern defined based on H3K4me1 and H3K4me3 signal at enhancers and promoters, respectively.
+    PARE is a computational pipeline to Predict Active Regulatory Elements (enhancers and promoters).
+It implements a novel approach to detect Peak-Valley-Peak (PVP) pattern defined based on H3K4me1 and H3K4me3 signal at enhancers and promoters, respectively.

     - Genomic regions enriched for H3K4me1 PVP pattern are predicted as active enhancers.